rmooreID/Home-Assistant-Appliance-Monitor/README.md

 > Open source home automation that puts local control and privacy first.

 There are other ways (IFTTT, Slack, Twitter) to get alerts from a sensor to your phone but that's a topic for another guide.

+This guide assumes that the reader has basic knowledge and experience with electronics prototyping, soldering, scripting, and debugging.
+There are many ways to do any project and this is just one of them.
+While I hope this is helpful, I offer no warranty and assume no liability for the result of following any or all of the instructions in this guide.

 ## Here's what you'll need
 - Home Assistant running on the local network